Magayaga/PlatferPreview/README.md

 **Platfer Preview** (formerly known as **PlatferPlex**) is a free and open-source web browser created and developed by **Cyril John Magayaga** It is primarily based on free and open-source software.

 ## History
+* December 19, 2022, Cyril John Magayaga announced the new creation of the **Platfer Preview** web browser.
 * January 18, 2023, Cyril John Magayaga announced the **Platfer Preview**, upcoming December 2024 on **Linux** operating system like **Python** programming language.
 * January 20, 2023, Cyril John Magayaga announced the starting preview development of **Linux** distros and **Windows Subsystem for Linux** including **Ubuntu**.
 * January 23, 2023, Cyril John Magayaga announced the successful web browser of **Platfer Preview** for **Linux**, fixing new tabs.